Zillion-Network/scripts/docker-nvidia/README.md

 - Root access or sudo privileges
 - Working internet connection
 - NVIDIA GPU and drivers installed (for NVIDIA Container Toolkit)
-- Either curl or wget installed (for automatic installation)

 ## What Does the Script Do?